13 Best Attractions in St. Lucia

 4) Rain Forest Hikes

-Rain forest hikes include Barre De L’isle Trail, a non-strenuous one-mile trail filed by an hour to climb Mr. La Combe ride, and Des Cartiers Rainforest, a strenuous two-kilometer trail.
+Rainforest hikes include Barre De L’isle Trail, a non-strenuous one-mile trail.
+Another one is Des Cartiers Rainforest, a strenuous two-kilometer trail.

 Edmund Forest Reserve is a strenuous 3.5-hour hike into Edmund Forest Reserve.
 Enbas Saut is a moderate to strenuous, four-kilometer trail within the 19,000 acres of Central Rainforest Reserve at the foot of the highest mountain peak in St Lucia.